E-wave112/fincra-node-sdk/README.md

 #### Accept a chargeback

-This service lets you accept a chargeback
+This method lets you accept a chargeback

 ```ts
 const data = {